Daniel-Geva/CS-180-Project-5/README.md

 #### NewUserResponsePacket
 Stores the user that has logged in to the program as an object.
 #### QuizListResponsePacket
+Sends the requested list of quizzes back to the client
 #### QuizResponsePacket
+Returns a requested quiz to the user.
+If any changes were made to the quizzes or a new quiz was created, pushes the change to all users connected.
+#### DeleteQuizResponsePacket
+Tells the client if a quiz was succesfully deleted, and if it was pushes the updated quiz list to all clients.
 #### ResponsePacket